-Disconnecting the Switch Connection with SmartZone
+Disconnecting the ICX Switch from SmartZone

-The manager disconnect command can be used to disconnect the ICX switch from SmartZone and initiate a new connection based on the currently available list of SmartZone IP addresses.
+Use the manager disconnect command to disconnect the ICX switch from SmartZone and initiate a new connection based on the currently available list of SmartZone IP addresses.

 Enter the manager disconnect command as shown.